dddddddddzzzz/OpenHeart/index.md

 ## UI

-You might also want to give people an easy way to send such requests; for example, with:
+It's a good idea to give visitors an easy way to send such requests; for example, with:

 - [`<open-heart>`](https://github.com/mochodikae/open-heart-elment)

-## Reactions
+## Count

-Optionally, a GET request to the same URL could resopnd with the emoji reaction counts.
+Optionally, a GET request to the same URL could respond with the emoji reaction counts.

 ## Real life implementations